 VIROSOFTTMCP4 is a reduced-risk product for human health and the environment compared to conventional pesticides.

-Used in organic and conventional fruit production, VIROSOFTTM CP4 not only helps to reduce codling moth populations, but it also helps to reduce the spread of chemical pesticides in the environment and on crops.
+Used in organic and conventional fruit production, VIROSOFTTM CP4 not only helps to reduce codling moth and OFM populations, but it also helps to reduce the spread of chemical pesticides in the environment and on crops.

 VIROSOFTTM CP4 doesn’t leave chemical residue from end-of-season applications.